Quantum Beats in Many-Body Localized Systems: Effective model for the number entropy

-Finally, we have to combine single-particle and AM effects in a single model.
-We note that the AM model already partly includes single-particle effects, as it includes single-particle hoppings between pairs of sites $a$, $b$, and $c$, $d$.
-If the boundary between the subsystems is placed between $a$ and $b$, and if $a$ and $b$ are neighbouring as in Fig.~\ref{fig1}(a), the AM model reproduces the part of single-particle dynamics that corresponds to nearest-neighbour hopping, as seen from identical short-time dynamics from single-particle model in Fig.~\ref{smfig1}(a) and from AM model in Fig.~\ref{smfig1}(b).
-To isolate only AM effects, which occur at much longer timescales, we first average $S_n(t)$ between $t=10^2$ and $t=5\times10^3$, i.e. after the single-particle dynamics has saturated and before AM appears, see Fig.~\ref{smfig1}(b).
-Then, we add only the $S_n$ growth relative to that average (green line in Fig.~\ref{smfig1}(b)) after $t=5\times10^3$ to the results of pure single-particle model from Eq.~\eqref{S_n_sum}.
-For $t<5\times 10^3$ we only take the results of pure single-particle model.
-We also note that the choice of the averaging interval is somewhat arbitrary, it is only important that the interval begins after nearest-neighbour hopping dynamics is saturated and before AM becomes significant.
-The procedure we outlined gives excellent agreement with exact results obtained from full ED, as shown in Fig.~\ref{smfig1}(c) (identical to Fig.~\ref{fig2}(b)).
+Finally, we have to combine single-particle and beat effects in a single model.
+We note that the quantum beat model already partly includes single-particle effects, as it includes single-particle hoppings between pairs of sites $a$, $b$, and $c$, $d$.
+If the boundary between the subsystems is placed between $a$ and $b$, and if $a$ and $b$ are neighbouring as in Fig.~\ref{fig1}a, the quantum beat model reproduces the part of single-particle dynamics that corresponds to nearest-neighbour hopping, as seen from identical short-time dynamics from the single-particle model in Supplementary Fig.~\ref{smfig1}a and from the quantum beat model in Supplementary Fig.~\ref{smfig1}b.
+To isolate only effects of beats, which occur at much longer timescales, we first average $S_n(t)$ between $t=10^2$ and $t=5\times10^3$, i.e.\ after the single-particle dynamics has saturated and before beats appear, see Supplementary Fig.~\ref{smfig1}b.
+Then, we add only the $S_n$ growth relative to that average (green line in Supplementary Fig.~\ref{smfig1}b) after $t=5\times10^3$ to the results of the pure single-particle model from Eq.~\eqref{S_n_sum}.
+For $t<5\times 10^3$ we only take the results of the pure single-particle model.
+We also note that the choice of the averaging interval is somewhat arbitrary; it is only important that the interval begins after nearest-neighbour hopping dynamics is saturated and before beats become significant.
+The procedure we outlined gives excellent agreement with exact results obtained from full ED, as shown in Supplementary Fig.~\ref{smfig1}c (identical to Fig.~\ref{fig2}b in the main text).